jkeefe/newmark-online-investigations/README.md

 - Begin the brainstorming
     - Voice observations, curiosities, and concerns that might make for good investigations
     - Talk about platforms, communication channels, and more.

+**Investigations**

+- What we mean when we say "investigative journalism."
+- **Class criteria** for our pursuits:
+    - Does it fit the Quartz investigations mission: "We will investigate and expose efforts to influence, engage, confuse, and divide the US electorate ahead of the 2020 presidential election.
+We’ll take a close look at the companies, systems, governments, and other actors involved in those efforts -- and call them out when appropriate."
+    - Would uncovering this be a civic good?
+    - Are there victims?
+    - Are we punching up?
+    - Are we shedding light on something hidden, intentionally or otherwise?
+    - Is there a remedy we can identify?
+    - Can we involve the audience in the investigation?
+    - Has someone else done this recently and in a way we couldn't do better?

 ## Assignment